Page 2

 Sant'Ambrogio

 Demolished to make way for San Petronio, the area of the Curia Sancti Ambroxii where the commune of Bologne sat first.
-Our hotel?
+The Commercianti hotel?

 Sant'Agnese